kitten-science/kitten-scientists/packages/documentation/docs/development.md

 ## Introduction

 The script is written in [TypeScript](https://www.typescriptlang.org/).
 The JS userscript itself is not intended to be edited.
-Changes need to be made in [userscript source code](https://github.com/kitten-science/kitten-scientists/tree/main/packages/userscript/source) and then be compiled into the userscript.
+Changes need to be made in the [userscript source code](https://github.com/kitten-science/kitten-scientists/tree/main/packages/userscript/source) and then be compiled into the actual userscript.

-The project is set up to be used with [VS Code](https://code.visualstudio.com/).
+The project is set up to be used with [Visual Studio Code](https://code.visualstudio.com/).
 While other editors will work fine, some integrations have been prepared to make the development process easier.

 ## Prerequisites